thenalab/thenacore/docs/src/developing/clients/jsonrpc-api.md

 ### getMultipleAccounts

-Returns the account information for a list of Pubkeys.
+Returns the account information for a list of Pubkeys

 #### Parameters:

-- `<array>` - An array of Pubkeys to query, as base-58 encoded strings (up to a maximum of 100).
+- `<array>` - An array of Pubkeys to query, as base-58 encoded strings
 - `<object>` - (optional) Configuration object containing the following optional fields:
   - (optional) [Commitment](jsonrpc-api.md#configuring-state-commitment)
   - `encoding: <string>` - encoding for Account data, either "base58" (_slow_), "base64", "base64+zstd", or "jsonParsed".